Categories: Mathematics, Physics.

 dLdx=fddx(Lf)+dfdxLf+Lx=ddx(fLf)+Lx\begin{aligned} \dv{L}{x} &= f' \dv{}{x} \Big( \pdv{L}{f'} \Big) + \dv{f'}{x} \pdv{L}{f'} + \pdv{L}{x} \\ &= \dv{}{x} \bigg( f' \pdv{L}{f'} \bigg) + \pdv{L}{x} \end{aligned}

-Although we started from the “hard” derivative dL/dx\idv{L}{x}, we arrive at an expression for the “soft” derivative L/x\ipdv{L}{x}, describing the explicit dependence of LL on xx:
+Although we started from the “hard” derivative dL/dx\idv{L}{x}, we arrive at an expression for the “soft” derivative L/x\ipdv{L}{x} describing only the explicit dependence of LL on xx:

 Lx=ddx(fLfL)\begin{aligned} - \pdv{L}{x} = \dv{}{x} \bigg( f' \pdv{L}{f'} - L \bigg) \end{aligned}

-What if LL does not explicitly depend on xx, i.e. L/x=0\ipdv{L}{x} = 0?
-In that case, the equation can be integrated to give the Beltrami identity:
+What if LL does not explicitly depend on xx at all, i.e. L/x=0\ipdv{L}{x} = 0?
+In that case, the equation can be integrated to give the Beltrami identity, where CC is a constant:

 fLfL=C\begin{aligned} \boxed{ f' \pdv{L}{f'} - L = C } \end{aligned}

-Where CC is a constant.
-This says that the left-hand side is a conserved quantity in xx, which could be useful to know.
-If we insert a concrete expression for LL, the Beltrami identity might be easier to solve for ff than the full Euler-Lagrange equation.
-The assumption L/x=0\ipdv{L}{x} = 0 is justified; for example, if xx is time, it means that the potential is time-independent.
+This says that the left-hand side is a conserved quantity with respect to xx, which could be useful to know.
+Furthermore, for some Lagrangians LL, the Beltrami identity is easier to solve for ff than the full Euler-Lagrange equation.
+The condition L/x=0\ipdv{L}{x} = 0 is often justified: for example, if xx is time, it simply means that the potential is time-independent.

 References